jennbsanford/MTG-Collection-Tracker/README.md

 # MTG-Collection-Tracker
 Track your Magic: the Gathering card collection and decklists!
-This project is currently VERY early in development, and will be lacking essential features.
+Keeping track of your physical MTG collection can be quite troublesome, so so decided to apply software to ease the situation!

-# Planned Features
+# Features!
 This program is intended to manage and store data related to your Magic: the Gathering card collection.
 Data will be stored on how many copies of a card you own, what cards a deck is included in, and a decklist management tool which will store your old and current decklists.
+You can also see what decks a certain card is related with to help track down that card you can't find anymore!

 # Coded By Comp Sci Undergrads
+This is a student project, so many lessons were learned in developing this code!
+This program was written and tested by:
 Ryan Sanford
 Dylan Voigt